Skip to main content

 You could also consider skipping a Christmas tree altogether this year if you aren’t sure you’ll have the room to accommodate any large decorations.
 Now, this doesn’t mean you can’t decorate for the holidays!
 If you want to take advantage of the Christmas spirit without a tree, we recommend using wreaths and garlands to adorn your home.
 Hang wreaths on doors or windows where they won’t be in the way.
 Follow up with a few evergreen garlands around your home or along with your tables.

 Use mini ornaments and ribbons to adorn all of your lovely Christmas greenery.
 Add some classic red ribbon to your kitchen cabinets or above any mirrors for a sweet touch.
-And if you want to have a tree alternative, try using Command strips and attaching some faux evergreen springs to your wall to create a miniature wall-mounted tree.
+But if you want to have a tree alternative, try using Command strips and attaching some faux evergreen springs to your wall to create a miniature wall-mounted tree.

 Not every home has the capacity for a large Christmas tree.
 And there’s no reason to sacrifice what space you have for the sake of holiday decoration.
 Instead, try one of these amazing Christmas tree solutions for your small spaces so you can get into the holiday spirit without causing your home to feel cramped and crowded.